 The very low-key entrance next to the main lobby of the federal building leads first to a security check.
 This is a federal building, after all, and they can’t just let people walk in freely.
-My bag was scanned and I had to pass through a metal detector, but the officers were very friendly.
+The security guards scanned my bag and I had to pass through a metal detector, but they were very friendly.
 Since it’s a National Monument, admission is free.

 The museum inside tells the two parts of the story: about the community that used this burial ground in the 17th and 18th centuries, and about events in the 20th to 21st century: its rediscovery, the protests, the research, and the reburial.

 This museum is unusual in that nothing that is displayed is actually authentic.
 Instead, it tells the story of the people who were buried here and what their lives were like, as revealed by the detailed research on their bones.

 Items found in the graves, small things like buttons or jewelry, were also reburied with the bodies.
 Copies are on display in the museum.